 Make sure you have a desk, comfortable chair, laptop, secure and stable internet connection, good lighting and any other paraphernalia that you might need to assist you in your work.

-If you prefer to stand whilst working, I can highly recommend the Deskmate Minimate – Laptop Standing Desk to turn your desktop into a standing desk.
+If you prefer to stand whilst working, I can highly recommend the Deskmate Minimate – Laptop Standing Desk to turn your desktop into a standing desk, or if you prefer a more hi-tech version, I love the FlexiSpot E5 Electric Standing Desk.
 Sitting down all day is bad for our health and this easy to use, foldable desk convertor allows you to switch between sitting and standing with ease.

 If you are using your mobile phone to take calls all day, make sure you can keep it charged.
 A wireless charger is an excellent way to do this as no cables will be getting in the way.
 If you do have to leave the office, a portable charger/powerbank is a good idea.